 A detailed review of the Four Seasons Hotel George V. Some say it’s the best luxury hotel in Paris.
 It has its own Michelin star restaurants

 Paris is a city of many wonders.
 But it certainly is not easy finding the perfect hotel there.
 Some of them are just pricey while others are living on old fame without elaborating on the needs of a younger version of luxury travelers.
 The Four Seasons Hotel George V is Paris’ best luxury hotel for me.
-While indeed not exactly cheap, it is modern, yet classic, has a beautiful spa and also a wonderful variety of restaurants (one of the with 2 Michelin stars), and certainly a lot of tradition.
+While indeed not exactly cheap, it is modern, yet classic, has a beautiful spa and also a wonderful variety of restaurants (one of them with 3 Michelin stars), and certainly a lot of tradition.

-Perhaps most important: It is located right at the middle of the famous Champs–Élysées .
+Perhaps most important: It is located right in the middle of the famous Champs-Élysées.
 Whether it is shopping, seeing the Eifel Tower or the Louvre, you will always be in the middle of things.
-If you are still looking for things to do in Paris, check out my guide to the all the highlights.
+If you are still looking for things to do in Paris, check out my guide to all the highlights.
 If you are more the experimental type, here is a guide with 28 fun & experimental things to do in Paris.
 I thoroughly enjoyed staying there, mostly because the staff was almost perfect and the rooms a dream.
 Here is my review:

 By the way.
 I always book via booking.com.
-Check out there prices here.
+Check out their prices here.

 The Four Seasons George V has quite a history.
-Originally built in 1928, it was refurbished in 1997 for a mind boggling amount of 125 Million Dollar by star architect Pierre Yves Rochon.
-While a bit of the feeling from its glorious past still linger (General Eisenhower stayed here during the liberation of Paris!), the outstanding flower arrangements of Jeff Leatham bring you right back into the future.
+Originally built in 1928, it was refurbished in 1997 for a mind-boggling amount of 125 Million Dollar by star architect Pierre Yves Rochon.
+While a bit of the feeling from its glorious past still lingers (General Eisenhower stayed here during the liberation of Paris!), the outstanding flower arrangements of Jeff Leatham bring you right back into the future.

 The unique luxury hotel has 245 rooms (61 suites), run by a staff of more than 600.
 Attention to detail and outstanding service often have the Four Seasons George V ranked among the top 10 hotels in the world.